trpc/trpc/README.md

 yarn
 ```

-In one terminal, run tsdx watch in parallel:
+In one terminal, run `prconstruct watch` in parallel:

 ```bash
 yarn dev